Husaimawx/datalab/README.md

 ---

-Enclosed are also some autograding tools in the handout directory — btest, dlc, and driver.pl — which can help check the correctness of the solutions
+### Enclosed are also some autograding tools in the handout directory — *btest*, *dlc*, and *driver.pl* — which can help check the correctness of the solutions
 • btest: This program checks the functional correctness of the functions in bits.c.
 To build and use it, type the following two commands:
 ```
 unix> make